ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

         $ export CONFIG='path/to/my/config.ini'

-Use the ``-h`` option on any script to see the command line arguments available.

 .. note::
     To find your datalogger URL you must know:
         - Whether are you connecting via tcp/ip or serial
         - If tcp/ip, you need the ip and the port you are connecting to.
 (URL = 'tcp:host-ip:port')
         - If serial, you need the path to the port and the baud rate of the port.
 (URL = 'serial:path:baudrate')
         - For serial connections, You can also provide the byte size, parity and stop bits if required, this is assumed to be '8N1' if not provided. (e.g. 'serial:/dev/ttyUSB0:115200:8N1')

+Use the ``-h`` option on any script to see the command line arguments available.

 **1. download_data.py:**

 - Created to be set up as a cron job every 5 minutes (or another time interval).
 This downloads data from tables on the logger and saves to a daily csv file.
 Doing this provides a stream of data and saving as daily files allows netCDF files to easily be created.
 - The script does not take any command line arguments.
-- The files are made in the directory specified in the config file, under ``logger_csv_path``, in a directory named after the table e.g. ``<chosen-directory>/SoilMoisture/SoilMoisture_2021-07-21.csv``
+- The files are made in the directory specified in the config file, under ``logger_csv_path``, under another directory named after the table e.g. ``<logger_csv_path>/SoilMoisture/SoilMoisture_2021-07-21.csv``
 - The datalogger URL must be set in the config file e.g. serial:/dev/ttyUSB0:115200 or tcp:host-ip:port (see above note explaining this.)
 - Edit ``logger_tables`` in the config file to change the tables downloaded.
 The default tables are Housekeeping, GPS_datetime, SoilTemperature, SoilMoisture, SoilHeatFlux and Radiation, these are AMOF specific.